luapower/cbframe/cbframe.md

 If in doubt, use [Agner Fog](http://www.agner.org/optimize/calling_conventions.pdf) (ABIs are a bitch).

 Like ffi callbacks, cbframes are limited resources.
-You can create up to 1024 simultaneous cbframe objects (and you can change that limit in the code - one callback slot is 7 bytes).
+You can create up to 1024 simultaneous cbframe objects (you can change that limit in the code - callback slots must be pre-allocated;
+each callback slot is 7 bytes).

 The API is simple.
 You don't even have to provide the function signature :)